geoadmin/mf-swissguesser/README.md

 $ npm install -g yo

-(This will install Grunt and Bower automatically)
+This will install Grunt and Bower automatically.

 ## Compiling resources

+To a local server watching for changes, and open a browser:

+storymap5$ grunt server

+See Grunt documentation for other commands.

 ## Converting data

 The metadata for this project is provided in the form of an XSLX file.

 Convert this file to CSV then use a tool like this one (Node.js) to convert to JSON.

 $ sudo npm install -g csvtojson

-$ csvtojson MetadatenAufnahmen.csv > data/photos.json
+data$ csvtojson MetadatenAufnahmen.csv > data/photos.json

+# Licensing

 Please see LICENSE in the project root.